 Unshielded (UTP) vs. Shielded (STP)

-UTP: UTP cable is comprised of four pairs of carefully twisted pairs of copper wire, insulated with carefully chosen material to provide high bandwidth, low attenuation and crosstalk.
-UTP can easily be used for cables between your computer and the wall, and it is also the most common type of cabling used in desktop communications applications.
+UTP cable is comprised of four pairs of twisted pairs of copper wire.
+The twisted pairs are insulated with carefully chosen material for high bandwidth, low attenuation, and crosstalk.
+UTP can easily be used for cables connecting your computer with the wall.
+It is also the most common type used in desktop communications applications.

-STP: As for STP cable, cable pairs (not individual wires) are shielded by a metallic substance, and then all four pairs are wrapped in yet another metallic protector.
-This is done in the purpose of preventing interference via the usage of three techniques known as shielding, cancellation and wire twisting.
+As for STP cable, cable pairs (not individual wires) are shielded by a metallic substance.
+Then all four pairs are wrapped in another metallic protector.
+This is done for the purpose of preventing interference via three techniques: shielding, cancellation and wire twisting.
 The problem is that STP is harder to install.
 You will use STP for areas with high interference and running cables outdoors or inside walls.

 PVC Jacket vs. Plenum Rated

-PVC: The most common kind of network cable is PVC.
+The most common kind of network cable is PVC.
 PVC is usually used as the covering for patch cables, and often for bulk cables.
-The problem is that PVC covered will releases toxic smoke when burning.
-In this case, most local fire codes prohibit PVC covered cable from being used in air handling spaces.
-But it is accepted to use PVC cable in wall installations.
-To be on the safe side, you should check your local fire codes.
+The problem is that PVC covered cable will release toxic smoke when burning.
+In this case, most local fire codes prohibit PVC covered cable from air handling spaces.
+But it is accepted to use PVC cable for wall installations.
+Considering the safe side, you should check your local fire codes.

-Plenum: Plenum rated cable has a covering that burns without toxic smoke.
-In construction, plenum refers to the separate space provided for air circulation, heating, and venting.
+Plenum rated cable has a covering that burns without toxic smoke.
+In construction, plenum refers to the separate space for air circulation, heating, and venting.
 In a standard commercial building, the plenum is the space between the drop ceiling and the structural ceiling.
-While in residential installations, the plenum could be in a few places such as the floor when floor level air circulation is used.
+While in residential installations, the plenum could be used in a few places such as the floor when air circulation is used.

 By solid and stranded Ethernet cables, it means the actual copper conductor in the pairs.
-The differences lie in that solid cable uses a single piece of copper for the electrical conductor, while stranded uses a series of copper cables twisted together.
-There are two main applications for each type you should know about.
+The differences lie in that solid cable.
+It uses a single piece of copper for the electrical conductor, while the stranded uses a series of copper cables twisted together.
+There are two main applications for each type you should clear about.

-Stranded cable is more flexible and should be used at your desk, or anywhere you may move the cable around often.
-It is much better for patch cables where flexibility is very important.
+Stranded cable is more flexible, which should be used at your desk, or anywhere you may move the cable around often.
+It is much better for patch cables where flexibility matters.

-Solid cable is not as flexible but it is also more durable, which makes it ideal for permanent installations as well as in walls and ceilings.
-Termination will be easier and more reliable with solid core cable.
-Besides, it has very good attenuation properties thus easier to send a signal over.
-As such, solid core is best for long runs.
+Solid cable is not only flexible but also durable, which makes it an ideal option for permanent installations as well as for walls and ceilings.
+With solid core cable, termination will be easier and more reliable.
+Besides, it has good attenuation properties thus easier to send a signal over.
+As such, solid core is the best for long runs.

-As the core and backbone of any network, network cables matter to overall communication and efficiency.
-Cat5e can be used for most home and office applications, and Cat6 and Cat6a to establish a large network such as high speed servers and data centers.
-However, your final decision should be based on your need and network demand, and remember to take the above factors into consideration.
+As the network core and backbone, network cables influence overall communication and efficiency.
+Best Cat5e cable can be used for most home and office applications.
+Cat6 and Cat6a are used to establish a large network such as high-speed servers and data centers.
+However, your final decision is based on your need and network demand.
+Before making a decision, please remember to take the above factors into consideration.
 Do you know how to choose the best Ethernet cable now?